For those of you that can’t watch the video, the content breakdown is below.

 Eventually, you can turn it into a complete show.

-Get your thoughts into audio content that you can share to your audience.
+Get your thoughts into audio content that you can share with your audience.

 I’ve been podcasting for quite some time now and it’s provided great benefits to my company and to our audience.